 Dr Jonathan Fitchen joined the School of Law in September 2008: he is the Director of the Centre for Private International Law and a Senior Lecturer.
 He currently teaches Private International Law, International Trade Law, Carriage of Goods By Sea, International Trade and Finance, European Competition Law, European Union Law and aspects of Equity.

 Prior to his current appointment, he led and lectured Competition Law and Private International Law plus a variety of other private law subjects (including Contract Law, Commercial Law, Torts Law, Land Law, Equity) at various English universities including University of Wales Aberystwyth and University of Hertfordshire.

 From 1999 - 2010 Dr Fitchen was also employed by the University of Cambridge's Institute of Continuing Education as Tutor for Private International Law (and latterly also for Roman Law) for the Post-Graduate Diploma in Notarial Practice which Cambridge ran from 1999 - 2010.
 As there was only one accedited professional course, every lawyer who trained to be a notary in England and Wales during this time period had to pass Dr Fitchen's private international law course.

-Dr Fitchen's research interests are principally concerned with Private International law and associated procedural law in various contexts: he continues to research into the Private International Law (and associated laws of procedure) in different legal systems and in relation to the European Union.
-Particular areas explored have included issues of jurisdiction and applicable law concerning private enforcement claims based on infringements of EU competition law; the recognition, enforcement and civil procedures associated with different types of judgments, settlements and authentic instruments, and the emerging implications of Brexit for current legal procedural arrangements involving the UK's legal systems.
+Dr Fitchen's research interests are principally concerned with Private International Law and associated procedural law in various contexts: he continues to research into the Private International Law (and associated laws of procedure) in different legal systems and in relation to the European Union.
+His research also explores legal issues related to international trade / international sale of goods.
+Particular areas explored have included issues of jurisdiction and applicable law concerning private enforcement claims based on infringements of EU competition law; the recognition, enforcement and civil procedures associated with different types of judgments, settlements and authentic instruments in various areas of civil / private law, and the emerging implications of Brexit for current legal procedural and trade arrangements involving the UK's legal systems.

 The main writing project since 2018 has been a single authored research monograph for Hart / Bloomsbury Publishing titled, "The Private International Law of Authentic Instruments"; publictaion delayed by publisher due to Covid-19 pandemic but now announced for publication in November 2020: https://www.bloomsburyprofessional.com/uk/the-private-international-law-of-authentic-instruments-9781509907632/ .